olivercox/blackjack/README.md

 ## Possible improvements

 There are many but I would start with implementing the split feature for dealer and computer.
-I would update the UI and shoot for blackjack table look and feel with animations for the card deal and turn.
+I would update the UI and shoot for a blackjack table look and feel with animations for the card deal and turn.

 As previously mentioned a server side solution with multiplayer support would be a great addition.